ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   However, if you use certain libraries or decorators to enforce type checking at runtime, those will add overhead.
   Also, importing the `typing` module historically had some minor import-time cost (which has been reduced in recent Python versions), but generally this is not a big issue.

-- **False Sense of Security:** It's worth remembering that type hints are not a cure-all.
+- **False Sense of Security:** It's worth remembering that type annotations are not a cure-all.
   You can annotate everything and have a clean bill of health from the type checker, and your program can still have bugs (logic errors, runtime issues unrelated to types, etc.).
   Also, if you're interfacing with dynamic parts of Python (like using `hasattr` or doing dynamic attribute setting, or dealing with JSON data), the type checker might not catch misuse because you might be using `Any` or ignoring types in those spots.
-  So, use type hints as a helpful tool but still test and validate your code.
+  So, use type annotations as a helpful tool but still test and validate your code.

-Overall, the Python community has increasingly embraced type hints because the benefits (especially for larger projects) have proven valuable: fewer bugs, easier collaboration, improved code quality.
+Overall, the Python community has increasingly embraced type annotations because the benefits (especially for larger projects) have proven valuable: fewer bugs, easier collaboration, improved code quality.
 It's a way to get some advantages of statically typed languages without giving up Python's dynamic flexibility entirely.

 ## Static Type Checkers: `mypy`, `PyRight`, and Friends

-Type hints by themselves do nothing unless you use a tool to check those hints against your code.
+Type annotations by themselves do nothing unless you use a tool to check those annotations against your code.
 While you might visually inspect code and spot a type mismatch, it's much more reliable to use automated tools.
 Two of the most popular type checking tools for Python are MyPy and PyRight.

 - **Mypy:** Mypy has been around since the early days of Python's gradual typing experiment (it was developed alongside PEP 484).
   It's a command-line tool (and a library) that you run on your Python code (or integrate into your editor/IDE) to static-check the types.
-  Mypy reads your `.py` files, interprets the type hints, and reports any inconsistencies or errors.
+  Mypy reads your `.py` files, interprets the type annotations, and reports any inconsistencies or errors.
   For example, if you have `def func(x: int) -> None:` and somewhere you call `func("hello")`, mypy will catch that and report an error.
-  Mypy aims to be strict and thorough, catching subtle issues (it even tries to infer types of variables where possible and can warn if you, say, add a string and int without any hints given, etc.).
+  Mypy aims to be strict and thorough, catching subtle issues (it even tries to infer types of variables where possible and can warn if you, say, add a string and int without any annotations given, etc.).
   The philosophy of mypy is to let you start with little to no annotations and gradually add them--it will treat unannotated code as basically `Any` types by default (which don't produce errors), and as you add annotations, it will enforce them.
   As the official mypy documentation states, it "is an optional static type checker for Python that aims to combine the benefits of dynamic (or 'duck') typing and static typing."